 Space law also declares that all interplanetary bodies belong to the common good.
 As NASA lands on the moon and Mars and explores other planets they are finding gold, cobalt, magnesium, helium 3 and other rich resources.
 Plans are currently underway to place mining colonies on these planetary bodies.
 The U.S. is exploring ways to circumvent international space law in order to “exploit” these bodies so that corporate interests may secure the enormous financial benefits expected from this ‘Mining the Sky’ as is described by NASA scientist John Lewis in his book by the same title.

 The Columbus mythology is often invoked to describe U.S. “manifest destiny” as it relates to space exploration and colonization.
-The noble explorer theme is used to cover the more practical notion of profits to be made in regards to space.
+The noble explorer theme is used to cover the more practical notion of profits to be made in regard to space.

 There is big money to be made building and launching rockets.
 There is also money to be made building and launching thousands of satellites.